 The tap sizing chart shows the proper tap drill size that you can use to match the screw or bolt that you are cutting threads for.
 It works almost the same as choosing drill bit sizes for regular drilling.

-However, tap drill sizes are made to equal industry standard-sized holes for tapping.
-With all the numbers that you can see, it can be very confusing.
-But the chart above is a simplified yet accurate version.
+Tap drill sizes are designed to match industry standard-sized holes for tapping.
+While the array of numbers can be confusing, the chart above offers a simplified yet accurate version to help you navigate the process.

 How to Calculate the Tap Drill Size for a 1/2"